cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 # Conclusion

-The end of software engineering as we know knocked on our doors and entered the room.
+The end of software engineering as we know is here.
+AI has knocked on our door, and entered our workplace.
+But AI still needs us.
-Prompting is the brand new coding mode for us developers.
+Prompt enginnering is the brand new coding mode for us developers.
-Not only to solve coding problems, but to solve many other issues.
+Not only to write software, but to solve many other issues.
-So in the era when data is gold, prompt engineers are the new gold miners.
+So in the era when data is gold, prompt engineers could be the miners.
-Stay tuned because we'll soon start prompting with our voice, with images, with videos, with text, with code, with everything.
+Stay tuned because we'll soon start prompting with our voice, images, videos, everything.
 Websites will feature their own AI system, optimized specifically for their platform.
+The future is as uncertain as it is exciting.

 # Resources